-Moreover, expanding \hh regions can dramatically modify gas kinematics: they can compress filaments, change velocity gradients, and enhance internal motions \citep{zhou2022,zhao2025}, potentially explaining kinematic differences between the R1 and R2 filaments.
-Disentangling these scenarios requires high-resolution kinematic and structural observations, including tracers capable of revealing sub-pc scale fibers, cores in early stage of formation, streamers, and detailed comparison with simulations of feedback influenced filaments.
+In this case, one would expect a more fragmented velocity structure, with discontinuities or localized deviations along the filament.
+While such substructures may be present below the current angular resolution, the smoothness of the averaged gradient in the top of R1 suggests that they do not dominate the large scale kinematics.

+\item Organized inflows of gas along sub-filamentary networks can also imprint velocity gradients.
+These flows typically produce asymmetric or localized velocity patterns such as V-shaped structures in parallel PV diagrams.
+In R1 we analyzed parallel gradients but we do not find V-shaped structures in the region that exibits the proposed rotation feature.
+We only find a weaker V-shaped pattern that is detected in the bottom, extended portion of R1 traced by DCN and \nthp, and near the central \hh region.
+This may suggest localized inflows toward the central \hh bubble environment rather than along the entire filament (Fig. \ref{fig:dcn_pv}, middle panel).

+\item External feedback, such as the expansion of nearby \hh regions, could strongly perturb filament kinematics by compressing gas and enhancing velocity dispersions \citep{zhou2022,doris2022,neupane2024,zhao2025}.
+Although such effects may contribute locally, the absence of a comparable transverse gradient in the nearby R2 filament, which lies within the same large scale environment, suggests that feedback alone cannot explain the kinematic behavior observed in R1. \end{itemize}

+Among the possible explanations, a coherent rotation of the filament provides the most straightforward interpretation of the observed transverse velocity gradient.
+While localized inflows or feedback related perturbations may contribute to the kinematics in specific regions, particularly in the bottom and extended portion of R1 near to the \hh region, the overall smoothness and continuity of the transverse gradient along the filament are most consistent with a large scale rotational motion.
+Disentangling these other alternative scenarios will require higher resolution observations capable of resolving sub-pc structures such as fibers, forming cores, and accretion streamers, as well as detailed comparisons with simulations of feedback influenced filaments.